Homeschool Menu Planning doesn’t have to be difficult.

 But too much time spent organizing can make a mama crazy too.

-Strictly adhering to regimens is not a useful strategy to happy family-making.
+Strictly adhering to regimens is not a useful strategy for happy family-making.
 Just as having a flexible educational plan is helpful, mama’s got to determine a flexible meal plan too.

 - Assume you’re going to individualize your menu plan for your family.